ESSolutions/ESSArch_EPP/ESSArch_PP/docs/user_guide/approval.rst

 ---

 Get AIP to Ingest Workspace as `read only`.
-That means that the IP in workspace can not be changed, only "read".
+This means that the IP in the workspace can not be changed, only "read".

-Choose the option **Get**, and click **Submit**.
+Choose **Get**, and click **Submit**.
-The AIP will appear in ingest workspace shortly.
+The AIP will appear in the workspace shortly.
 The progress can be followed in the status bar of the IP and in the :ref:`State view <user-interface-state-view>` for more detailed information.